 Academic writing is largely about problematizing and exploring ideas.

 Professional writing is fundamentally transactional: usually if you are writing it is because you are trying to solve some kind of a problem.
 Your audience — the people you are writing to — probably needs to do something in response to your writing.
 They may not be expecting your writing.
 They probably don’t want to read your writing.
 Your writing is interrupting their day.
+So, if you’re gonna bother them you need to make it worth their time: your work must be clear, substantive, properly attributed, evidence based

 Effective professional and technical writing is honest, accurate, correct, and complete.
+It’s expressed as simply as possible so nontechnical users can follow along.

 Readers and users of technical documents need to be confident that they can rely on the information being provided.
 Your own ethos and the ethos of your company is always on the line, and never more so than when you are producing documents for external audiences.